Services

 The Knowledge Resource Centre currently provides the following research support tools and services:

-Online Document Delivery Service (ODDS)
+Online Document Delivery Service (ODDS):

 Plagiarism Detection Tools: